pbtrre95/The_Nature_Of_Code/01_introduction/06_Perlin_Noise/README.md

 }
 ```

-Random represents time, and a random number is chosen between 0 and 1000, representing time
+Random number is chosen between 0 and 1000, representing time.
+Ellipse starts in middle of canvas.

 ```
 function Walker() {